USEPA/USEEIO_API/doc/data_format.md

 1        Name          A user friendly name of the model.
 2        Location      The location code of the model.
 3        Description   A description of the model
-4        Sector_Schema The reference schema used for the sector codes, e.g. 'BEA_2012_Summary' which correspondes to a schema in the sectorcrosswalk.csv.
-Uses model name if
+4        Sector_Schema The reference schema used for the sector codes, e.g. 'BEA_2012_Summary', which corresponds to a schema in the sectorcrosswalk.csv.
+Uses model name if the model has a unique set of codes.
 ```

 ### sectorcrosswalk.csv
-A correspondence file between various reference schemas for sector codes, applicable to all models and found at the Each columns has a title of the schema name plus code, e.g., 'BEA_2012_Summary' and values are all available codes in that schema.
+A correspondence file between various reference schemas for sector codes, applicable to all models.
+Each column has a title of the schema name plus code, e.g., 'BEA_2012_Summary', and values are all available codes in that schema.
 Currently various [BEA IO](https://www.bea.gov/data/industries/input-output-accounts-data) and [NAICS](https://www.census.gov/cgi-bin/sssd/naics/naicsrch) schemas are represented.

-## Meta-Data Specific to Models
+## metadata Specific to Models

 ### indicators.csv
-The file `indicators.csv` contains the meta-data of the indicators in the model.
+The file `indicators.csv` contains the metadata of the indicators in the model.
 It should have the following columns:

 ```
 Column  Field       Description
 0       Index       The zero-based matrix index of the indicator.
 1       ID          The ID of the indicator (typically the same as in the
                     input-output model builder).
 2       Name        The name of the indicator.
 3       Code        The code of the indicator.
 4       Unit        The indicator unit in which results are calculated.
 5       Group       The indicator group which should be exactly one of these values:
                     Impact Potential, Resource Use, Waste Generated,
-                 Economic & Social, Chemical Releases 6       Group    The indicator group which should be exactly one of these values:
+                    Economic & Social, Chemical Releases 6       SimpleUnit  A simplied version of the Unit.
-                 Impact Potential, Resource Use, Waste Generated,
-                 Economic & Social, Chemical Releases 7       Group    The indicator group which should be exactly one of these values:
-                 Impact Potential, Resource Use, Waste Generated,
-                 Economic & Social, Chemical Releases
+7       SimpleName  A simplied version of Name.
 ```

 ### demands.csv
 The file `demands.csv` contains the information of all available demand vectors